Tips for making open access books

 3. Digitization of an out-of-print work

 Very recently, Leiden University Libraries started offering a scan-on-demand service.
 Normally this service is used by researchers who wish to perform data- & text-mining on a document.
-By coincidence, a batch was just ready for digitization to that purpose.
-The book The Rise of Caring Power from 1999 could be added to this batch.
-Some costs were involved for the digitization but luckily the authors could find a budget to pay the fee of the digitization firm.
+By coincidence, a number of works were ready for digitization for that purpose and so Annemieke's book, The Rise of Caring Power, could be added to this batch.
+Some costs were necessary to pay the digitization company, but luckily the authors found some budget to pay this fee.

 4. From print to dynamic, OA 'Encyclopedia 2.0'